 The average length of a child’s attention span is usually 3 minutes for every year of age.
 The more time you spend in circle time, the less likely you’ll be able to hold their attention.

-So now that you have them gathered together and you’re limiting the amount of you spend on it, what do you do during circle time?
+So now that you have them gathered together and you’re limiting the amount of you spend on it, what are some ideas for preschool circle time?

 · Sing a welcome song